Difference Between Power and Exponent

 Power vs

-When a number is multiplied by itself many times in order to represent a larger number more conveniently, it is known as the power, while the number of times that number is multiplied with itself in that expression is known as the exponent.
+When a number is multiplied by itself many times to represent a larger number more conveniently, it is known as power.
+In contrast, the number of times that number is multiplied by itself in that expression is known as the exponent.

 Comparison Table